New build snagging list: What issues to look for

 - Roof – can you spot any cracked or loose tiles?

-- Pipes – Does the drainage system appear in good repair?
+- Pipework – Does the drainage system appear in good repair?

 - Gates and Fences – Is your home secure? (especially important if you have kids)